JoeyHendricks/python-benchmark-harness/README.md

 ## Automated Testing

-Making sure that each component of your project runs lighting fast can very challenging.
+Making sure that each component of your project runs lighting fast can be very challenging.
 Constantly testing the performance of your code manually is a tiresome and inaccurate task.
-That is why QuickPotato allows you to define helpful test cases to completely automate the performance testing.
+That is why QuickPotato allows you to define helpful test cases to completely automate testing the performance of your code.

-Allowing you to only triggered when your changes have impacted the performance of your code.
+Allowing you to only be triggered when your changes have impacted the performance of your code.
 That way you can keep focusing on your awesome projects.

 ### Boundary Testing